Mark Pretti Nature Tours, L.L.C.

 Home Up

-El Triunfo, Chiapas: Birding and Natural History in Mexico's Greatest Wilderness
+Birding and Natural History in Mexico's Greatest Wilderness

 From the high camp, we'll make a three-day descent to the Pacific lowlands, intimately enjoying the changing habitats and the species variety they present.
-From the trail and from our well chosen campsites, we'll hope to have good views of up to five species of motmot (blue-crowned, turquoise-browed, tody, blue-throated, and russet-crowned), white-eared ground-sparrow and its rarer cousin, Prevost's ground-sparrow, rufous sabrewing, tawny-throated leaftosser, green-shrike vireo, elegant euphonia, rufous-and-white wren, blue-tailed hummingbird, fan-tailed warbler, rufous-breasted spinetail, spot-breasted oriole, and one of the most striking birds of the route, the long-tailed manakin.
+From the trail and from our well chosen campsites, we'll hope to have good views of up to five species of motmot (blue-crowneed, turquoise-browed, tody, blue-throated, and russet-crowned), white-eared ground-sparrow and its rarer cousin, Prevost's ground-sparrow, rufous sabrewing, tawny-throated leaftosser, green-shrike vireo, elegant euphonia, rufous-and-white wren, blue-tailed hummingbird, fan-tailed warbler, rufous-breasted spinetail, spot-breasted oriole, and one of the most striking birds of the route, the long-tailed manakin.

 Detailed itinerary and references available upon request.